To recalculate results, change the category, cost and dates below:

 - Transport – Transport Group from the CPI, Statistics New Zealand.

-Some of the historical series used as inputs into the Calculator are available on the Bank's website in the Statistics page under the Economic Indicators section.
+Some of the historical series used as inputs into the Calculator are available from our Economic Indicators statistics.

 Although the rate of inflation is normally thought of in terms of quarterly or annual price changes, it is possible to estimate the inflation that has occurred between two points in time and express this as a percentage change in prices over that period.
 The Inflation Calculator aims to give people a simple tool for calculating such figures for a selected amount of (New Zealand denominated) money for any two points in time between 1862 and the latest available figure.